 Also, do not forget to learn some common Czech phrases other than Cheers In Czech before visiting the country!

-If you like this article, then you will love Ling App.
-Ling App is the best companion for language-lovers and travelers who are challenging themselves to learn various languages.
+If you like this article, then you will love the Ling app.
+It is the best companion for language-lovers and travelers who are challenging themselves to learn various languages.
 For example, in order to establish more meaningful connections with Czechs, using a dedicated Czech language learning app proved to be one of the best ways to learn sentence structure and vocabulary based on context.

 Remember, the key to learning Czech is time, continuous practice, and consistency if you want to learn more about the language and make meaningful connections with people in other languages.